aichemydev/quikly_docs/docs/Pm_assist/miniext.md

 ![Miniext](/img/miniext1.png)

-8. After you have installed PM Designer, you will see extention button in the toolbar and and you'll be able to see/pin PM Assist there.
+8. After you have installed PM Designer, you will see extention button in the toolbar and and you'll be able to see/pin PM Designer there.

 ![Miniext](/img/miniext2.png)